CNuge/SalmonEuAdmix/README.md

 Despite never being approved for commercial use in Canada, there is growing evidence of genetic information from European Atlantic salmon entering into both North American aquaculture stocks, with aquaculture escapees subsequently introducing this information into wild populations.
 Understanding the extent of European genetic introgression and the impacts it has on wild salmon populations relies on the characterization of European admixture proportions.
 Obtaining this information using large SNP panels or microsatellite markers can be expensive, analytically intensive, and relies on the inclusion of numerous North American and European individuals to serve as baselines for subsequent analyses.

 `SalmonEuAdmix` is a program designed to streamline the admixture estimation process.
-It allows for European admixture proporions to be accurately estimated from a parsimonious set of SNP markers.
-Relying exlusively on the genotypes for the set of SNPs used as input, `SalmonEuAdmix` can predict admixture proporions for novel samples.
+It allows for European admixture proportions  to be accurately estimated from a parsimonious set of SNP markers.
+Relying exclusively on the genotypes for the set of SNPs used as input, `SalmonEuAdmix` can predict admixture proportions for novel samples.
 The program utilizes a machine-learning model trained on pairs of genotypes and admixture proportions for 5812 individuals encompassing a mixture of wild and aquaculture fish of European, North American, and mixed ancestry.
 The model has been experimentally shown to predict admixture proportions that conform to the estimations provided by a complete admixture analysis with greater than 98% accuracy.

 ### How does SalmonEuAdmix work?